 Grand Canyon West is located farther west of both rims.
 The closest major city to Grand Canyon West is Las Vegas, Nev., which 125 miles away versus Las Vegas being 277 miles away from the South Rim.
 At Grand Canyon West, your National Park Service pass is not valid because the area is owned and run by the Hualapai Indians, not the park service.

-When you enter Grand Canyon West, the entrance fee for an adult, which includes a meal and an opportunity to walk on the glass-bottomed Skywalk, costs $82.37.
-This is per adult, not per car, and is a higher fee than the $30/per car park entrance fee for the South and North rims, so be aware of this in advance.
+When you enter Grand Canyon West, there is an entrance fee for an adult, which includes a meal and an opportunity to walk on the glass-bottomed Skywalk.
+Your National Park pass is not valid at Grand Canyon West.
+Fees are charged per adult, not per car, and is a higher fee than the $30/per car park entrance fee for the South and North rims, so be aware of this in advance.
 Too many travelers make the mistake of assuming Grand Canyon West is a National Park Service property and get frustrated when they discover they will be paying more than double the park service entrance fee at Grand Canyon West.
 For more information about Grand Canyon West, visit grandcanyonwest.com.

 Havasu Falls is the most famous of the waterfalls down inside the canyon.
 The falls are located on the Havasupai [meaning people of the blue-green waters] Indian Reservation and are not accessible by road.
 It’s a long 10-mile hike or saddle ride down and permits, entrance fees and environmental uses fees are required by the reservation.
+You cannot visit the falls or the reservation without a permit.
 Learn about options to get to Havasu Falls.

 Commercial airlines serve Phoenix, Flagstaff and Las Vegas.
 There is limited air service into Grand Canyon Airport (just south of the park) from Las Vegas and elsewhere.
 Greyhound provides bus service to Flagstaff.
 Shuttle service between Phoenix and Flagstaff, and between Flagstaff and Grand Canyon Village is offered by Open Road Tours (800-766-7117) and Flagstaff Express Shuttle services (800-563-1980), call for prices and schedules.
 Amtrak provides rail service to Flagstaff with connecting bus service to the canyon.
 Grand Canyon Railway offers train service from Williams.
 This historic train enables you to experience the Wild West as the train that gets held up every day by robbers, who are really actors, but is saved by the sheriff.
 For additional information call 1-800-THE-TRAIN.